 Vanilla cake is the absolute classic cake: nice flavour and elegant taste.
-And this particular recipe is really great because the cake layers are naturally moist and with velvety texture.
+And this Moist Vanilla Cake Recipe is really great because the cake layers are fluffy and with velvety texture.
 Indeed, that cake is a heavenly experience and an unforgettable treat!

 I haven’t met yet a person who doesn’t like the flavour of vanilla and I doubt that I would ever meet such.
 Vanilla is what makes this cake extraordinary even though vanilla is also the most common ingredient in almost any dessert.
 And I promise you, this cake is going to impress you!